dolucasduarte/shopping-cart/README.md

 - **#30OFF:** percentual voucher of 30%
 - **#100DOLLARS**: fixed voucher of \$100.00
 - **#SHIPIT**: free shipping voucher with minimum value of \$300.50

+## Errors

+The API eventually fail with HTP 500 on purpose.
+These failures are handled in the project.